 What does TMJ replacement surgery consist of?

-To replace the TMJ, the knuckle of the joint has to be cut off and a titanium replacement installed.
+In TMJ joint replacement surgery, the knuckle of the joint has to be cut off and a titanium replacement installed.
 A little of the bone at the base of the skull is sometimes removed, and replaced with a high-density type of plastic that screws onto the side of the skull.
 The titanium knuckle sits into the plastic and allows the jaw its full range of movements.

 How long does the procedure take?